Find Grad Schools

 53 Yearly Graduations

 Valdosta State University comes in at #7 on our list of the most popular colleges offering graduate certificates in instructional media.
 Roughly 12,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,572 per year.
-For the 2020-2021 academic year, 53 graduate certificates were handed out to instructional media majors at VSU.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+During the most recent year for which we have data, 53 people received their graduate certificate in instructional media from VSU.
+About 89% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #7